 The Custodian Agreement can be terminated by either party in writing on 60 days' notice.
-The Custodian does not have any decision making discretion relating to the investment of the assets of the Company.
+The Custodian does not have any decision-making discretion relating to the investment of the assets of the Company.
+On 28 November 2023, the Company served 60 days' notice to terminate the Agreement, with the proviso that the Custodian would continue to act on the Company's behalf whilst there remained assets requiring to be held in custody, with fees accruing on a day-count basis.

-Custodian fees for the year totalled US\$70,000 (30 June 2022: US\$70,000), of which US\$5,833 (30 June 2022: US\$nil) was outstanding at the year end.
+Custodian fees for the year totalled US\$70,000 (30 June 2023: US\$70,000), of which US\$5,833 (30 June 2023: US\$5,833) was outstanding at the year end.